-The Graphite Creek Deposit is North America’s largest known large flake graphite deposit.
-Based on an updated mineral resource estimate as of January 2014 that evaluated 4.8km of drilling on the 18km strike length, Graphite Creek has a NI 43-101 inferred resource of 186.9 million tonnes at 5.5% graphitic carbon (“Cg”) using a 3% cut-off grade.
-This includes 95.9 million tonnes at 7.2% Cg and 37.7 million tonnes at 9.2% Cg using cut-off grades of 5 and 7% respectively.
+The Graphite Creek Deposit is America’s highest grade and largest known, large flake graphite deposit.
+Based on an updated mineral resource estimate as of March 2015 that evaluated 4.8km of drilling on the Deposit’s 18km strike length, Graphite Creek has a NI 43-101 Indicated Resource of 17.95 million tonnes at 6.3% graphitic carbon (“Cg”) with an Inferred Resource of 154.3 million tonnes at 5.7% Cg using a 3% cut-off grade.

-Graphite One remains on schedule to publish its inaugural Preliminary Economic Assessment (“PEA”) on the Graphite Creek Project in Q2 2015.
-The report will incorporate all of the drilling and metallurgical test results completed to its effective date.
-The purpose of the PEA is to evaluate the potential viability of the project’s resources.
+Graphite One has delayed completion of its inaugural Preliminary Economic Assessment (“PEA”) on the Graphite Creek Project to further evaluate the processing and metallurgical parameters of the Graphite Creek mineralization and the economics of the potential products the Company might produce.
+The additional metallurgical work will provide the basis for mill design and product marketing analysis.
+The purpose of the PEA is to evaluate the potential viability of the Project’s resources.

 David Hembree, C.P.Geol., General Manager Operations for the Company and a “Qualified Person” under NI 43-101, is responsible for and has reviewed and approved the technical content of this website.